dmx-systems/dmx-documentation/docs/overview.rst

 DMX is dual licensed Open Source software.
 The Community Edition is licensed under the GNU Affero General Public License (GNU AGPLv3).

+The remainder of this "Overview" chapter is a concept-level introduction to DMX.

 ***********************
 Topics and Associations
 ***********************